TheThirdOne/braincleaner/README.md

 )
 ```

-After inlining all the function and doing name simplification it looks like.
+After inlining all the function and doing name simplification (reducing names to stack relative references) it looks like.

 ```
 (defr ack (m n) ($temp14)
-  (_push )
+  (_push )                  ; Note that the _name calls are gone
   (_push )
   (trampoline 2
     (_push )